kiskadeekiss-a-me

 the more i learn, the less i know

+What speaks to unconditional love better than a big, wonderful, unabashed hug??
 So this is heaven, thought Mooch the cat.Isn't it nice when we experience a little heaven here on earth?
 I hope you will experience it a little more with my next favorite hug message.

 Then Mooch came upon a big dog chained in a yard.